LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Evaluation

+On the large ImageNet dataset, ResNet18 and SENet18 models use 7x7 convolution for the first layer and 3x3 max-pooling, while other datasets use 3x3 convolution for the first layer and no max-pooling.
+The final three dense layers of the original VGG models are replaced by an average pooling layer and a dense layer to reduce model size for mobile deployment, following the general practice for VGG deployment~\cite{wang2021asymo}.
+Except for ImageNet, the first max pooling layer is removed for VGG.
+In evaluation results, the models for ImageNet use the model names, and the models for other datasets are marked as "Model (CIFAR10)" to differentiate.

+To evaluate {\sysname} for NLP tasks, we used BERT models and the tasks from GLUE benchmark~\cite{glue}.

-\textbf{Soft-PQ training} Table~\ref{tab:exper_settings} lists the detailed training hyperparameter settings.
-Except for the initial learning rate, all other training receipts follow the standard practices~\cite{he2016deep,devlin2018bert}.
-Since the learned temperature requires a larger learning rate to converge quickly to the optimum value, we use different learning rates for centroid and temperature learning.
-Before soft-PQ training, we initialize centroids by $k$-means clustering.
-Specifically, we forward the original model on a randomly sampled sub-dataset (i.e., 1024 training samples) and collect each layer's inputs.
-Each layer's inputs are clustered by the $k$-means algorithm to get the initial centroids.
+\textbf{Soft-PQ training setting} Table~\ref{tab:exper_settings} lists the detailed training hyperparameter settings.
+Except for the initial learning rate, we followed standard practices for all other training procedures~\cite{he2016deep,devlin2018bert}.
+As the learned temperature requires a larger learning rate to converge quickly to a sub-optimal solution, we use different learning rates for the centroid and temperature learning.
+Prior to soft-PQ training, we initialize centroids using $k$-means clustering.
+Specifically, we apply the original model inference to a randomly sampled sub-dataset (consisting of 1024 training samples) and collect each operator's inputs.
+We then utilize the $k$-means algorithm to cluster each operator's inputs and obtain the initial centroids.

-\textbf{\sysname settings} To trade off accuracy and cost, we can specify: the layers to be replaced by lookup table, the number of centroids in a codebook $K$, and the length of the sub-vector $V$ (Table~\ref{tab:syscost}).
-The default setting in the paper is to align with both the feature size and the length of SIMD instructions.
-We set $(K, V) = (16, 9)$ for $3 \times 3$ convolution, $(K, V) = (16, 4)$ for $1 \times 1$ convolution, and $(K, V) = (16, 32)$ for BERT.
-We evaluate different settings in Sec.~\ref{sec:ablation}.
+\textbf{\sysname system settings} In order to balance accuracy and cost, we can specify various settings for \sysname, including the number of centroids in a codebook ($K$), the length of the sub-vector ($V$) (as shown in Table~\ref{tab:syscost}), and the operators to be replaced by table lookup.
+The default setting for $K$ and $V$ is to align with both the feature size and the length of SIMD instructions.
+Specifically, we set $(K, V) = (16, 9)$ for $3 \times 3$ convolution, $(K, V) = (16, 4)$ for $1 \times 1$ convolution, We will also evaluate other settings in Sec.~\ref{sec:ablation} ablation study.

-As explained in Sec.~\ref{sec:gaps}, for CNNs, we replace all the convolution layers except the first layer.
-For BERT, we replace the fully-connected operators of the last 6 layers to compare with BERT-half.
-We will also evaluate the accuracy with different number of replaced layers in Sec.~\ref{sec:ablation}.
+For operators to replace, we replace all convolution operators for CNN models by table lookup except the first one.
+This is because as explained by Zhou \etal~\cite{ZhouNZWWZ16}, the layer interacted with the model input is very sensitive to accuracy.
+We also observe this phenomenon.
+Replacing the first layer by table-lookup can lead to obvious accuracy drop.
+This issue is even more serious for BERT.
+Replacing the first two layers results in 80\% accuracy loss (refer to Fig. \ref{fig:bert_num_layers_to_replace}).
+Therefore, we do not replace these layers by table lookup.
+For BERT, other than explicitly stated, we replace the fully connected operators of the last 6 layers.
+The results with different replaced layers for BERT will be shown in Section~\ref{sec:ablation} ablation study.